Missile-Wars-Revival/frontend/CONTRIBUTING.md

 ## 1. Finding A Task
 First check the currently open issues for unassigned ones.
-If its bug/ new feature make sure its documentated correctly in the PR you make
+If its bug/ new feature make sure its documented correctly in the PR you make

 ## 2. Development
 **Do not push to main**.
 You may know what you're doing, but no one will know that a merge just happened which could break other's code and cause substantial delays.
 Any push to merge by a non lead dev will be immediately be undone without question.